-- A summary of and reference to all studies and risk assessments that have been completed, including any assessments done in relation to hazards by adjacent or simultaneous activities taking place near the work or activity. - A summary of all measures to be maintained which either anticipate, avoid, prevent, reduce, mitigate or manage health and safety risks.
-The following should be noted: - Equipment-related measures, including specific inspection, testing and maintenance and the description of particular systems or equipment can be provided as part of the facility description referred to in section 4.3 of this Guideline. - Procedural-related measures can be provided as part of the description of operations and maintenance procedures as referred to in section 4.5 of this Guideline. - Training and competency-related measures can be provided as part of the description of training and competency procedures as referred to in section 4.7 of this Guideline.
+- Summarize and refer to all studies and risk assessments that have been completed, including any assessments done in relation to hazards by adjacent or simultaneous activities taking place near the work or activity. - Summarize all measures to be maintained that either anticipate, avoid, prevent, reduce or mitigate health and safety risks.
+The following should be noted: - Equipment-related measures, including specific inspection, testing and maintenance and the description of particular systems or equipment can be provided as part of the description referred to in Sections 6.3 and 6.4 of this Guideline. - Procedural measures can be provided as part of the description of procedures and practices referred to in Section 6.5 of this Guideline. - Training and competency-related measures can be provided as part of the description of training and competency procedures referred to in Section 6.7 of this Guideline.

-If the measures are not included with the summary of risk assessments, the section of the Safety Plan which discusses hazard identification and risk assessments should clarify where these measures are documented.
+If the measures are not included with the summary of risk assessments, the section of the Safety Plan that discusses hazard identification and risk assessments should clarify where these measures are documented.